Skip to main content

 Productivity

-• Microsoft 365 Apps (Word, Excel, PowerPoint, OneNote, Microsoft Access (PC only)) — web, mobile, desktop
+• Microsoft 365 Apps (Word, Excel, PowerPoint, OneNote, Microsoft Access on PC only) across web, mobile, and desktop

 Security

-• Microsoft Defender for Business — endpoint protection specific to SMBs
+• Microsoft Defender for Business endpoint protection built for SMBs

 • Conditional access policies